banner of finescrollsaw

 This is a very elaborate vase full of fretwork.
 Three gryphs lean around a column forming the base.
 The vase itself has six sides.
 On two of them there are two dragons.
 This pattern is based in a very old Italian design.
 I have paid special attention to the inclined sides of the vase.
 The original pattern asked for the six sides to be put together by means of cords.
 I did not like this system.
 Instead I have calculated carefully all the angles formed by the sides and the floor.
 The slots of the floor where the sides encase are cut normally, like any other inner cut.
 They look bigger than necessary, but this is because they are calculated exactly for the side pieces to adopt the necessary angle when encased and glued.
 The floor is then covered by a fretworked piece, hiding these slots.

 The vase is designed to be made with 1/4 inches wood or with 6 mm wood.
 By scaling the pattern any other similar wood can be used.
-The following table gives the measures of the vase depending on the wood you use:
+The following table gives the measures of the vase depending on the wood thickness you use:

 Vase Height Vase width (dragons included)